leah-jala/PP4-Avec-Plaisir/README.md

 - Add a procfile
 - In Heroku, link to GitHub as the deployment method

+#### Final deployment

+- In settings,
+    - Set DEBUG to False.
+If this is not done, cloudinary images won't be served and traceback error messages will be shown to the user (which can also reveal credentials that can benefit hackers).
 ## Credits and Sources
 - Project planning and planes - Reviewed relevant CI lectures and and reviewed a tutorial led by Daisy McGirr on Agile Planning.
 I also referred to Gareth McGirr's github project/agile planning.
 - Deployment steps - These were taken directly from the "I think therefore I blog" walkthrough.